googlearchive/appengine-php-wordpress-starter-project/README.md

     git submodule init
     git submodule update

-[Sign up](http://cloud.google.com/console) for a Google Cloud Platform project, and set up a Cloud SQL instance, as described [here](https://developers.google.com/cloud-sql/docs/instances).

-Edit `wp-config.php` and `app.yaml` to reflect your settings.
-You'll need to edit the password, and your Cloud SQL instance name if it is not `wordpress`.
-You'll also need to change `YOUR_PROJECT_ID` to match the project ID you entered in the Cloud Console.
+Edit `wp-config.php` and `app.yaml`, replacing `YOUR_PROJECT_ID` to match the Project ID (not the name) you entered in the Cloud Console when you signed up for a Google Cloud Platform project.

-Move `wp-config.php` into into `WordPress/`, replacing the file there.
+When you're done, move `wp-config.php` into into `WordPress/`, replacing the file there.

-You now need to run WordPress locally so you can install some important plugins.
-The workflow for using WordPress plugins with App Engine is to install them locally first, then re-deploy your app.
+You now need to run WordPress locally so you can install some important plugins. **The workflow for using WordPress plugins with App Engine is to install them locally first, then re-deploy your app.**

 ## Running WordPress locally

-Set up MySQL in your local development environment as necessary.
-Then, run `databasesetup.sql` to set up your local MySQL database, first changing the password inside that file.
+Using MySQL, run `databasesetup.sql` to set up your local database, first changing the password inside that file.

 To run WordPress locally on Windows and OS X, you can use the [Launcher](https://developers.google.com/appengine/downloads#Google_App_Engine_SDK_for_PHP),